TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

   playerScore: 0,
   computerScore: 0,
   playRound(playerChoice) {
-    const options = ['rock', 'paper', 'scissors']
+    /*

-    // if an invalid choice is chosen, throw an error if(!options.includes(playerChoice.toLowerCase())) {
+      1. if an invalid choice is chosen, throw an error
-      throw new Error(`Expected 'rock', 'paper', or 'scissors', but got ${playerChoice}`) }

-    // get the computer's choice
+      2. get the computer's choice
-    const computerChoice = options[Math.floor(Math.random() * 3)]

-    // determine the winner, apply points if necessary, and return who won if(playerChoice.toLowerCase() === computerChoice) {
-      return "tie"
-    } else if(
-      (playerChoice === 'rock' && computerChoice === 'scissors') ||
-      (playerChoice === 'paper' && computerChoice === 'rock') ||
-      (playerChoice === 'scissors' && computerChoice === 'paper')
-    ) {
-      this.playerScore++
-      return "player"
-    } else {
-      this.computerScore++
-      return 'computer'
-    }
+      3. determine the winner using the player's choice and the computer's choice
+        - apply points if necessary to the playerScore/computerScore properties
+        - return who won ('player', 'computer', or 'tie') */
   },
   getWinningPlayer() {
-    if(this.playerScore === this.computerScore) {
-      return 'tie'
-    } else if (this.playerScore > this.computerScore) {
-      return 'player'
-    } else {
-      return 'computer'
+    // return the player with the most points ('player', 'computer', or 'tie') }, reset() {
+    // reset both player's scores to 0
   }
-  },
-  reset() {
-    this.playerScore = 0;
-    this.computerScore = 0;
 }
-}

 rps.playRound('rock') // returns 'player' if we win... rps.playerScore       // ...and our score would have increased

-// We also have the ability to check the winner and reset the game at any time rps.getWinningPlayer() // 'player', if we won above round rps.reset()
+// We also have the ability to check the winning player and reset the game at any time rps.getWinningPlayer() // 'player', if we won above round rps.reset()
 ```

+Take the time to fill in the blanks for the code above, in order to make it work as the comments describe.
+Use your new knowledge of the `this` keyword to update the player's scores!
+A working object may be useful for your understanding in the following paragraphs, and provide you with a space to experiement with the ideas in this lesson.

+### Private methods/properties

-You may be looking at this code and thinking that you personally prefer to split your code between more functions than you see here, but also recognize that those functions may not really be a useful interaction point for anyone using your object.
+Once you've got a working object that allows you to play rounds of Rock, Paper, Scissors, you may be look at this code and feel that you personally prefer to split your code between more functions/methods than you see here, but also recognize that those functions may not really be a useful interaction point for anyone using your object.

 But, there is no rule saying that you can't add those functions to your object as well!
 A common convention is to prefix methods and properties that you don't intend other people to use with an underscore (`_`).
-This convention conveys to others that "These things are meant to be used internally by this object, please interact with the other available methods and properties on this object's interface instead".
+This convention conveys to others that "These things are meant to be used internally by this object, please interact with the other available methods and properties on this object's interface instead"

+Another name for properties like this might be **private properties**/**private methods**, and even though object literal syntax doesn't provide a way to truly *prevent* people from accessing them, you will learn in later lessons about other methods of creating objects that *can*.

+Some additional methods or properties one might add to *this* object may be:

+- A method that grabs a random computer choice
+- A method that determines if two choices are a tie
+- A method that determines if the player is the winner
+- A list containing all the valid choices

 Let's see what that looks like!